DannyBoyNYC/5-D3-bar-chart/readme.md

 Now when we tab out of our binsGroup, it will focus the first bar group (and subsequent ones when we tab) and announce our aria label.

-We'll tackle one last issue — you might have noticed that the screen reader reads each of our x-axis tick labels once it's done reading our `<title>`.
-This is pretty annoying, and not giving the user much information.
+We'll tackle one last issue — the screen reader reads each of our x-axis tick labels once it's done reading our `<title>`.
+This is annoying, and not giving the user much information.

 At the bottom of our `drawBars()` function, select all of the text within the chart and give it an aria-hidden attribute of "true".